 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the maximum current allowed for a single-phase, 230-volt branch circuit while keeping the voltage drop to a maximum of 4.6 volts over a distance of 140 feet using 4 AWG copper conductors, we can use the voltage drop formula.
+To determine the maximum current allowed in a single-phase, 230-volt branch circuit with a distance of 140 feet using 4 AWG copper conductors, while keeping the voltage drop to a maximum of 4.6 volts, we can use the voltage drop formula typically applied in electrical calculations.

-The voltage drop (V_drop) can be calculated using the formula:
+The voltage drop (VD) in a circuit can be calculated using the formula:

-• ( R ) is the resistance of the conductor per foot.
+• L is the one-way length of the conductor in feet.

 Subscribe